ePrivacy and GPDR Cookie Consent by Cookie Consent How to make your home more eco-friendly on a budget | Resi

 Quick summary

-To make your home more eco-friendly on a budget, focus on insulating as much as your finances allow, sealing gaps or adding eco-friendly materials like recycled wool, which can cost around £10-£20 per sqm, with DIY options available.
-Replacing an old boiler with an A-rated model can save about £170 annually, while installing low-flow showerheads and collecting rainwater are cost-effective changes that require minimal investment and can be done quickly.
+To make your home more eco-friendly on a budget, start with insulation, sealing gaps or adding eco materials like recycled wool, which can cost from around £10 per metre for DIY projects.
+Upgrading an old boiler to an A-rated model costs roughly £1,000 and saves about £170 annually.
+Installing low-flow showerheads (£5-£20) and collecting rainwater with a water butt (free or low-cost) also help, all achievable within weeks or months.

 Want to make your home more eco-friendly?
 Good news, there are now plenty of options out there to help make your home a little greener.
 What’s more, many of these solutions don’t break the bank.
 From big projects to small ones, there are a number of ways you make some energy-saving changes.